krishnababuexp/dj_auto_multitenant/README.md

 Quick start
 -----------
-Install the package `pip install dj-auto-multitenant`.
+Install the package `pip install dj-auto-tenant`.

 Now make change in your DATABASE_ENGINE